Hypercholesterolemia boosts joint destruction in chronic arthritis. An experimental model aggravated by foam macrophage infiltration

 Arthritis Research & Therapy 2013, 15:R81 doi:10.1186/ar4261Published: 13 August 2013

-To study whether hypercholesterolemia increases articular damage in a rabbit model of chronic arthritis.
+The aim of this study was to determine whether hypercholesterolemia increases articular damage in a rabbit model of chronic arthritis.

-Hypercholesterolemia was induced in eighteen rabbits by administrating a high-fat diet (HFD).
+Hypercholesterolemia was induced in 18 rabbits by administrating a high-fat diet (HFD).
 Fifteen rabbits were fed normal chow as controls.
-Chronic arthritis (AIA) was induced in half of the HFD and control rabbits, previously immunized, by intra-articular injections of ovalbumin.
+Chronic antigen-induced arthritis (AIA) was induced in half of the HFD and control rabbits, previously immunized, by intra-articular injections of ovalbumin.
 After sacrifice, lipid and systemic inflammation markers were analyzed in blood serum.
-Synovium was analyzed by Krenn score, multinucleated cell counting, immunohistochemistry of RAM11 and CD31, and TNF-alpha and MCP-1 gene expression.
-Active bone resorption was assessed by protein expression of RANKL, OPG and quantification of cathepsin K, contact surface and invasive area of pannus into bone.
+Synovium was analyzed by Krenn score, multinucleated cell counting, immunohistochemistry of RAM11 and CD31, and TNF-α and macrophage chemoattractant protein-1 (MCP-1) gene expression.
+Active bone resorption was assessed by protein expression of receptor activator of nuclear factor kappa-B ligand (RANKL), osteoprotegerin (OPG) and quantification of cathepsin K, contact surface and the invasive area of pannus into bone.

-Rabbits receiving HFD showed higher total serum cholesterol, HDL, triglycerides and CRP levels than rabbits fed normal diet.
-Synovitis score was increased in HFD, and particularly in AIA and AIA+HFD groups.
-AIA+HFD synovium was characterized by a massive infiltration of RAM11+ cells, higher presence of multinucleated foam cells and bigger vascularization than AIA.
-Cathepsin K+ osteoclasts and contact surface of bone resorbing pannus were also increased in rabbits with AIA+HFD compared with AIA alone.
-Synovial TNF-alpha and MCP-1 gene expression was increased in AIA and HFD rabbits compared with healthy animals.
-RANKL protein expression in AIA and AIA+HFD groups was higher compared with either HFD or normal groups.
+Rabbits receiving the HFD showed higher total serum cholesterol, HDL, triglycerides and CRP levels than rabbits fed a normal diet.
+Synovitis score was increased in HFD, and particularly in AIA and AIA + HFD groups.
+AIA + HFD synovium was characterized by a massive infiltration of RAM11+ cells, higher presence of multinucleated foam cells and bigger vascularization than AIA.
+Cathepsin K+ osteoclasts and the contact surface of bone resorbing pannus were also increased in rabbits with AIA + HFD compared with AIA alone.
+Synovial TNF-α and MCP-1 gene expression was increased in AIA and HFD rabbits compared with healthy animals.
+RANKL protein expression in AIA and AIA + HFD groups was higher compared with either HFD or normal groups.

-This experimental model demonstrates that hypercholesterolemia increments joint tissue damage in chronic arthritis, being foam macrophages key players in this process.
+This experimental model demonstrates that hypercholesterolemia increments joint tissue damage in chronic arthritis, with foam macrophages being key players in this process.